tareksander/tareksander.github.io/_posts/2022-12-20-linux-shell.md

 This snippet first navigates to your home directory, then to the directory named "linux", then back out again.
 `..` is a special directory that means "the parent directory", so you can easily navigate to parent directories.

-Then it navigates to the `blog` subdiredory of the `linux` directory.
-That demonstates that you have to use `/`to separate a folder name from the subfolder name.
+Then it navigates to the `blog` subdirectories of the `linux` directory.
+That demonstrates that you have to use `/`to separate a folder name from the sub-folder name.

 The last command navigates back to your home directory.
 It navigates to the parent directory of the parent directory, so 2 levels up, which is the home directory in this case.